 What Does HVAC Stand For?

 Many students entering this field of study wonder, what is HVAC?
-What exactly does an HVAC technician do?
-You can learn more about the different roles and responsibilities of an HVAC technician by reviewing job descriptions and learn more about the HVAC meaning by taking introductory courses in an HVAC certification program.
+What exactly does an technician do?
+You can learn more about the different roles and responsibilities of a technician by reviewing job descriptions and learn more about the meaning by taking introductory courses in an our certification program.

-The North American Technician Excellence (NATE) organization offers HVAC certification and training programs that are acknowledged by most industries in the United States.
-Candidates completing an HVAC certification program through this organization can learn about the HVAC definition and HVAC meaning that is generally accepted throughout the country.
-NATE certification tests also include certification in one or more specialty areas, such as air distribution, hydronics gas, hydronics oil, gas furnaces and air-to-air heat pumps.
+The North American Technician Excellence (NATE) organization offers HVAC certification and training programs.
+These are acknowledged by most industries in the United States.
+Candidates completing an the certification program through this organization can learn about the HVAC definition and HVAC meaning.
+These are generally accepted throughout the country.
+NATE certification tests also include certification in one or more specialty areas.
+For example air distribution, hydronics gas, hydronics oil, gas furnaces and air-to-air heat pumps.

 Learning More About HVAC

 If you are still deciding whether you want to work in the field of heating, air conditioning and refrigeration systems.
 You can learn more about the definition by reviewing job descriptions and looking at the curriculum of various HVAC training programs in your area.
 The training programs are a very specialized form of study.
 These will give you some advanced skills in the industrial field.
 Even though the certification and licensing requirements vary slightly from state to state, the overall definition is the same.